Bougainville Island

-Bougainville is the largest island in the Solomon Islands archipelago.
+Bougainville is the largest island in the Solomon Islands (archipelago).
+It was previously the main landmass in the North Solomons, which were associated with the German Empire.
 Most of the islands in this archipelago (which are primarily concentrated in the southern and eastern portions of it) are part of the politically independent Solomon Islands.
 Two of these islands—the closely connected Shortland Islands—are less than 9 km south or southeast of Bougainville, and about 30 km west of Choiseul, one of the settlements of which, Poroporo, faces Bougainville.